iza-institute-of-labor-economics/gettsim/docs/gettsim_developer/hh_concepts.md

 - Don't have to be part of the same household
 - Possibly claim on more than one Freibetrag for one child due to
   - no child support payed by other parent
-  - other parent now known
+  - other parent not known
-  - Needs to be specified by the user currently

 #### Pointers